troygilman/gong-wiki/content/core-concepts/component.md

 }
 ```

-The Loader can be called elsewhere in the component by calling `gong.LoaderData[Type](ctx)`.
-Gong will try to cast the data returned by the Loader to the `Type` provided.
-Gong will panic if the types are not compatible.
-Do not call the Loader function directly from your component.
+You can access loader data elsewhere in your component by calling `gong.LoaderData[Type](ctx)`.
+Gong will attempt to cast the data returned by the Loader to the specified `Type` and will panic if the types are incompatible.
+Never call the Loader function directly from your component.

 ### Head

-The Head can define your own HTML `<head>` tag that will replace Gong's default `<head>` tag.
+The Head interface allows you to define a custom HTML `<head>` tag that replaces Gong's default `<head>` tag.

 ```go
 type Head interface {